-- 1. Algorithm implemented in getALMAFlux function as part of analysisUtils package ("getALMAFlux").
+- Algorithm implemented in getALMAFlux function as part of analysisUtils package ("getALMAFlux").
 This algorithm requires at least two measurements in different bands to provide an estimate of the spectral index, and the flux.
 The spectral index is estimated first, and then used to interpolate/extrapolate to the desired frequency.
 It assumes that the flux is constant in time, during the period considered for the estimation. - 2.
-This method considers a linear time variation of the flux in addition to the exponential variation in frequency, and performs a simultaneous fitting of the parameters involved, using numerical methods.
+This method considers a linear time variation of the flux and up to second order polynomial in log-log frequency, and performs a simultaneous fitting of the parameters involved, using numerical methods.
 This method provides a better approximation of the flux behavior, but requires stronger conditions on the data than getALMAFlux, to obtain a good fit.